Pilot cohort · accepting №01 – №05

 • ×Reviewer assignments on a shared sheet — conflicts missed.

-• ×Invoices drafted individually; payment chasing by Whatsapp.
+• ×Invoices drafted individually; payment chasing by WhatsApp.

 • ×Camera-ready uploads to Google Drive, no formatting review.